0xMDIV/0xMDIV/README.md

 # 💫 About Me:
-🔭 I’m currently working on Django<br>👯 I’m looking to collaborate on Projects<br>🤝 I’m looking for help with Django<br>🌱 I’m currently learning Python and JS<br>💬 Ask me about anything<br>⚡Some time in Game Develpoment
+🔭 I’m currently working on Django<br>👯 I’m looking to collaborate on Projects<br>🤝 I’m looking for help with Rust<br>🌱 I’m currently learning Python and JS<br>💬 Ask me about anything<br>⚡Some time in Game Develpoment

 ## 🌐 Socials: